 RRE through the curriculum

 Our curriculum provides us with the opportunities to consider how RRE can have a positive impact on our lives.
-An example of this can be seen in the Year 5 topic: Is this the end of the world as we know it?
+An example of this can be seen in the Year 5 topic: Are we responsible?
 Through this project, the children consider the plight of endangered animals, as well as discussing ways in which they can help to save the world.